 “Over all the years, it was just overwhelming me,” she said.

 Evie started living as a girl when she was nine years old but had to switch schools after teachers refused to support her.

 She was forced her to use her old name, and school staff arranged anti-transgender counselling for her without her parents’ permission.

 When a male teacher “grabbed her and dragged her across the room” to separate Evie from a group of girls, Evie left the school and was now settled at a more accepting one, Meagan explained.

 ‘We don’t deserve to be disrespected’

-In a video message, Evie told Morrison there are thousands of kids in Australia that are gender diverse.
+In a video message, Evie told Morrison there are thousands of kids in Australia that are transgender and gender diverse.

 “We don’t deserve to be disrespected like that through tweets by our Prime Minister.
 I know what it’s like to be on the receiving end of attitudes like this,” she said.

 “We get one childhood, and mine was stolen from me by attitudes like this.”